TheRealClodius/Memory-Signal/README.md

 MemoryOS is continuously evolving!
 Here's what's coming:

-- ⚡ **Parallelization Acceleration**：Parallelism for memory retrieval and model inference to reduce end-to-end latency
+- ⚡ **Parallelization Acceleration**：Parallelism for memory retrieval and model inference to reduce end-to-end latency (🎯Task completed)
-- 🖥️ **Open-Source Web Interface**: Browser-based memory visualization analytics without local deployment
+- 🖥️ **MemoryOS Platform**: Browser-based Memory visualization analytics platform (🎯Task completed, in internal testing)
-- 🏗️ **Integrated Algorithms & Benchmarks**: Standardized benchmark suite with a cross-model comparison dashboard for Mem0, Zep, and OpenAI
+- 🏗️ **Integrated Algorithms & Benchmarks**: Standardized benchmark suite with a cross-model comparison dashboard for Mem0, Zep, and OpenAI (🚀**Ongoing**)
+- 🏗️ Interface with universal databases, like MySQL and MongoDB.
+- 🏗️ Enabling seamless Memory exchange and integration across diverse systems.
+- 🏗️ Integrating KV Cache and Memory built-in parameter optimization
 - 🔧 **More Tool Operation in MCP**: Integration with more tool like **modify**, **delete**
-- 🤝 Other to-do list: From @jowindon: For MacOS, support FAISS-CPU